#EdgeComputing#Serverless

 While there are hundreds of examples and use cases of edge computing, we have chosen some popular use cases that resonate easily:

-The shift from cloud computing to the edge also necessitated core technologies to support the needs of decentralized edge computing topology.
-Edge databases address this need, making it easy for developers to implement edge solutions swiftly.
+The shift from cloud computing to serverless edge computing also necessitated core technologies to support the needs of decentralized edge computing topology.
+Edge databases address this need, making it easy for developers to implement serverless edge solutions swiftly.
 For example, Workers KV is a highly distributed, eventually consistent, key-value store that spans Cloudflare's global edge.